Best DIY Home Security Systems of 2023

 Security systems don't have to come with a hefty installation fee—you can easily install DIY alarms on your own, like our top pick, SimpliSafe.
 It catches our attention with affordable monitoring and equipment, and the long warranty and 60-day return policy are worth sticking around for.
 Its smart home compatibility could be better, but it's a great choice for most folks.

-Read on to learn more about how SimpliSafe handled hands-on testing and how it compares to the "pricey but worth it" Frontpoint and other monitored security systems with DIY installation.
+Read on to learn more about how SimpliSafe handled hands-on testing and how it compares to other monitored security systems with DIY installation.

-Check out this week's best home security deals!
+Check out this week's DIY home security deals!

-• Frontpoint is offering 25% off and free shipping for new customers
+🔥 Frontpoint is offering 82% off security packages+ free shipping

 Info current as of publish date.
 Offers and availability may vary by location and are subject to change.